 Turtles and Tortoises

 As most species rely heavily on speed and agility to avoid predators, armadillos are the only mammals that have evolved a protective shell.
-While armadillos can be kept as pets, their care requirements -- particularly their need for spacious, outdoor accommodations -- make them inappropriate pets for most people.
+While armadillos can be kept as pets, their -- particularly their need for spacious, outdoor accommodations -- make them inappropriate pets for most people.
 Additionally, as armadillos are the only animal aside from Homo sapiens known to carry the bacteria that causes leprosy, they represent a potential health hazard.